HollyESmith/bikesharing/README.md

 ![PeakHours](https://user-images.githubusercontent.com/97558998/170123913-1e9c7e38-d2f1-4dd6-b7ba-c9cc37b685be.png)

-In addition, the graph shows that the hours between 1:00 AM - 5:00 AM have the lowest usage, which is an ideal time for maintenance.
+In addition, the bar chart shows that the hours between 1:00 AM - 5:00 AM have the lowest usage, which is an ideal time for maintenance.

 ![MaintenanceHours](https://user-images.githubusercontent.com/97558998/170124263-cc8be0d3-9491-43bb-870a-16d4e6f43f63.png)